Reddit Subreddits V1 — Info, Browse, Join, Create (12 ops)

 Output

 Results are pushed to the actor's default dataset.
-View as a table or download as JSON / CSV / Excel / XML.
+View them as a table or download as JSON / CSV / Excel / XML.

 - Subreddit Rules push one record per rule (typically 5–15).